irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 **Footer**, like the header, is a static component displayed at the bottom of every page (except the admin dashboard page).
 It typically contains company information, a contact form, and direct links to the company's social media profiles, such as Facebook and Instagram.

-### Home page
+### Homepage

-A homepage featuring a hero banner, new arrival products, and a recommended product list would be structured to both captivate and guide the user's shopping experience from the moment they arrive on the site.
+The homepage includes a hero banner, a section for new arrivals, and a section for featured products, all with a sliding effect for seamless responsive design.
+The layout is minimal yet effective, enabling easy navigation and enhancing the shopping experience from the first interaction.

 ![Home page](./docs/images/wireframes/homepage.png)

 ### Sign-in page

 The sign-in page is accessible to all visitors, allowing them to log into the website.
-Additionally, this page offers links that guide new users to the sign-up page and provides a redirect to the 'Forgot Password' page for users who need to recover their login credentials.
+Additionally, this page offers links that guide new users to the Sign-up page and provides a redirect to the Forgot Password page for users who need to recover their login credentials.

 ![Sign in page](./docs/images/wireframes/sign-in-page.png)